STELLA-LYE/tp/docs/UserGuide.md

 Format: `list`

 > 💡**Tips:**
 Auto-capitalization will be handled.
-Extra/trailing/leading spaces will be removed
+Extra/trailing/leading spaces will be removed.

 ### <span id='feature-clear'> Clearing all entries : `clear` <span>